United Kingdom: handling internal investigations

 A report should usually set out the background to the allegations, the steps taken during the investigation, the factual findings of the investigation and what steps, if any, have been taken in relation to remediation.
 It is also generally considered sensible to limit the circulation of the report internally, particularly if attempts are being made to retain privilege.
 Care should be taken to avoid making any express findings as to whether a criminal offence or regulatory breach has occurred.

 It may also be that a report is made to one or more government agencies.
 Again it is possible either to submit a written report or to give an oral presentation, although if there are allegations of wrongdoing it is likely that the agency will require the production of material.
 It is at this stage that the importance of a carefully planned and thorough review process becomes clear, as it will form the basis of any production.

 In today’s global enforcement environment, a company that discovers a problem warranting investigation will have to get to grips with a number of complex legal and practical issues in a relatively short space of time.
-While we have attempted in this article to provide a useful guide to the investigation process, it is important to remember that no two investigations are identical and that each presents its own unique set of challenges and objectives.
+While we have attempted in this chapter to provide a useful guide to the investigation process, it is important to remember that no two investigations are identical and that each presents its own unique set of challenges and objectives.
 In the rush to get to the bottom of what has happened, it is all too easy to for those conducting investigations to become slaves to a predetermined process and to lose sight of what they set out to achieve.
 Setting and communicating clear objectives, as well as defining and continuously reviewing the scope and terms of the inquiry, are therefore critical first steps to achieving an appropriate and proportionate outcome.